gary-archer/oauth.apisample.nodejs/README.md

 ## Run Integration Tests

-To test the API's endpoints, run the integration test script:
+To test the API's endpoints, stop the API if it is running, then run the integration test script:

 ```bash
 npm test